mali-tian/webpack-shimming-demo/README.md

-# Demo of webpack shimming
+# Demo of webpack shimming Globals

-Including the Shimming Globals, Granular Shimming, Global Exports and Polyfill.
+Some third party libariries may expected global dependences(e.g: `$` for `jQuery`). which is not suggested by webpack.

-Taking the `lodash` as the third party example.
+Taking the `lodash` as the third party example, let's say provide the `lodash` as a global throughout our application.

 #### Build by webpack
 1. run `npm run build`